Walidcorloene/DeepAnalyzerImages/README.md

 ## Setup

-1. Create a new conda env named md4-api (if you haven't already) for the project in the Conda application or in the terminal:
+1. Create a new conda env named deepsimageanalyser (if you haven't already) for the project in the Conda application or in the terminal:
 ```
 conda create --name deepsimageanalyser python=3.7
 ```